 As part of the company incorporation process, legal name searches must be conducted.
 It is not always possible to get your most preferred company name, and for this reason, it makes sense to have (3) company names in mind. so as to avoid disappointment and delays to your process.

 Shares & Shareholders

 A shareholder or stockholder is a person (an individual or a company) that owns part of a company through the purchasing of shares/quotes.
 Please note that for an Uruguayan corporation, the shareholders can be either natural persons or legal entities.
-Importantly, prior to completion of the process, a minimum of 2 shareholders are required.
+Importantly, prior to completion of the process, 1 shareholder is required.
 During the term, the company is acting “under incorporation”, they are jointly accountable with unlimited liability.
 After the incorporation, Uruguayan corporations may have one single shareholder of the entire equity.

 The Central Bank of Uruguay keeps a record of the holders of bearer shares, all of which is kept strictly confidential.

 Corporations are managed by a Board of Directors or an Administrator, as determined by the corporate by-laws or the Shareholders’ Meeting.
 Similarly to with the company shareholders, the Directors can be both national or foreign legal persons or entities and may be domiciled abroad.
 An important requirement by Uruguayan law is that all corporations have a local registered agent, who must be a resident lawyer in the country.

 Fiscal Address & Monthly Tax Declarations

 The corporation must have a fiscal address in Uruguay and must be registered with the Tax Administration Office (DGI), filing month tax declarations.

 The only requirement for S.A.´s capital is that it is expressed in national currency.
 However, there are some exceptions; for example, in investment corporations operating in Uruguay, capital may be expressed in foreign currency.
 Uruguayan legislation does not stipulate a minimum required share capital for the companies